CHAPTER 5. LEARNING TO WRITE

 "Trump's supporters have always backed him denying that he lost in 2020."

-The tricky thing here is that it's perfectly correct--though also crushingly obvious--to say that "Trump's supprters have always backed him," period.
+The tricky thing here is that it's perfectly correct--though also crushingly obvious--to say that "Trump's supporters have always backed him," period.
 But once you add "denying that he lost in 2020," that's what Trump's supporters are backing, and grammatically speaking, this whole set of six words is a verbal noun.
 You can clearly see it working like a noun in a sentence like this:

 Denying that he lost in 2020 is Trump's biggest lie.